Purpose of this page

 b) Draw conclusions and make applications

 In humility, be prepared to come to a decision over interpretation of passages.
-Do make sure that you mention other serious interpretations and say why you don't agree with them.
+Do make sure that you describe other serious interpretations and critique them, showing their strengths and weaknesses.
 Allow the student to make up their own mind.
 Try not to be dogmatic.

 c) Be individual - find your own way to study inductively

 Do not be bound legalistically to the method.
 Give them creative ideas for study.